DjayselPessoa/projetoPFN/CONTRIBUTING.md

 ---------------------------------------------------------------------------------------------------------------------English

-The goal is to educate, then educate!
+The goal is to educate

 Be didactic, clear and concise